 This section presents the results of applying AMO prior to partial stacking, to a marine data set recorded in the North Sea.
 We compare the results of partial stacking after NMO and AMO, with the results of partial stacking after simple NMO.
-The results show that adding AMO to the processing sequence better preserves the steeply dipping energy in the partially-stacked data.
-The partially-stacked data are still in the prestack domain; that is they are equivalent to data recorded at not-zero offset.
-This is important, because the goal of partial stacking is to reduce the cost of the subsequent 3-D prestack depth migration.
-Therefore, the results of partial stacking after AMO cannot be directly compared with the results of partial stacking after DMO, that transforms data to zero offset.
 The data set is a valuable test case for AMO because it shows numerous fault diffractions and because proper imaging of it requires 3-D prestack depth migration (Hanson and Witney, 1995).
 Figure 5 shows an in-line geological section of the area of the survey and the respective velocities of the layers.
 Figure 6 shows a common-offset in-line section of the data set, at the offset of 1 km.
 The middle of the Jurassic layer, above the salt swell is highly faulted; it creates the diffractions and fault reflections visible in the middle of the section between 0.8 and 1.2 s.
-These reflections are affected by shallow velocity variations created by variable thickness in the low-velocity Tertiary sediments and in a high-velocity Cretaceous chalk layer; they are potential targets for showing the advantages of applying AMO prior to partial stacking.
+These reflections are affected by shallow velocity variations created by variable thickness in the low-velocity Tertiary sediments and in a high-velocity Cretaceous chalk layer; they are potential candidates for showing the advantages of applying AMO prior to partial stacking.
 The brighter reflectors at around 1.6 s are generated at the salt-sediments interfaces.
 The fairly steep reflections between 1.6 and 2 s, at the left edge of the section, are caused by the flanks of the salt swells.
 These deeper reflections are affected not only by the shallow velocity variations, but also by the high contrast in velocity between the Jurassic and the Triassic layers.